Mesoamerica

 Among the earliest complex civilizations was the Olmec culture, which inhabited the Gulf Coast of Mexico and extended inland and southwards across the Isthmus of Tehuantepec.
-Frequent contact and cultural interchange between the early Olmec and other cultures in Chiapas, Oaxaca, and Guatemala laid the basis for the Mesoamerican cultural area.
-All this was facilitated by considerable regional communications in ancient Mesoamerica, especially along the Pacific coast.
+Frequent contact and cultural interchange between the early Olmec and other cultures in Chiapas, Oaxaca, and Guatemala laid the basis for the Mesoamerican culture.
+This was facilitated by considerable regional communications in ancient Mesoamerica, especially along the Pacific coast.

-In the subsequent Preclassic period, complex urban polities began to develop among the Maya, with the rise of centers such as Aguada Fénix and Calakmul in Mexico; El Mirador, and Tikal in Guatemala, and the Zapotec at Monte Albán.
+In the subsequent preclassic period, complex urban polities began to develop among the Maya, with the rise of centers such as Aguada Fénix and Calakmul in Mexico; El Mirador, and Tikal in Guatemala, and the Zapotec at Monte Albán.
 During this period, the first true Mesoamerican writing systems were developed in the Epi-Olmec and the Zapotec cultures.
 The Mesoamerican writing tradition reached its height in the Classic Maya logosyllabic script.

 In Central Mexico, the city of Teotihuacan ascended at the height of the Classic period; it formed a military and commercial empire whose political influence stretched south into the Maya area and northward.
 Upon the collapse of Teotihuacán around 600 CE, competition between several important political centers in central Mexico, such as Xochicalco and Cholula, ensued.
-At this time during the Epi-Classic period, the Nahua peoples began moving south into Mesoamerica from the North, and became politically and culturally dominant in central Mexico, as they displaced speakers of Oto-Manguean languages.
+At this time during the Epi-Classic period, the Nahua people began moving south into Mesoamerica from the North, and became politically and culturally dominant in central Mexico, as they displaced speakers of Oto-Manguean languages.

-During the early post-Classic period, Central Mexico was dominated by the Toltec culture, and Oaxaca by the Mixtec.
+During the early post-Classic period, central Mexico was dominated by the Toltec culture, and Oaxaca by the Mixtec.
 The lowland Maya area had important centers at Chichén Itzá and Mayapán.
-Towards the end of the post-Classic period, the Aztecs of Central Mexico built a tributary empire covering most of central Mesoamerica.
+Towards the end of the post-Classic period, the Aztecs of central Mexico built a tributary empire covering most of central Mesoamerica.

 The distinct Mesoamerican cultural tradition ended with the Spanish conquest in the 16th century.
 Eurasian diseases such as smallpox and measles, which were endemic among the colonists but new to North America, caused the deaths of upwards of 90% of the indigenous people, resulting in great losses to their societies and cultures.
 Over the next centuries, Mesoamerican indigenous cultures were gradually subjected to Spanish colonial rule.
-Aspects of the Mesoamerican cultural heritage still survive among the indigenous peoples who inhabit Mesoamerica.
-Many continue to speak their ancestral languages and maintain many practices hearkening back to their Mesoamerican roots.
+Aspects of the Mesoamerican cultural heritage still survive among the indigenous people who inhabit Mesoamerica.
+Many continue to speak their ancestral languages and maintain practices hearkening back to their Mesoamerican roots.